- Timetable & Delivery

 There may be some variation to language level descriptors above, for example, you may not necessarily have a qualification in the language but may have lived in a country where the target language is spoken.
 If you are unsure of your language level, please contact the Language Support Tutor at email@example.com who will be able to advise you on the best route.

-When can I sign up for the Step 1 autumn 2020 courses?
+When can I sign up for the Step 2 courses commencing in January 2021?

-You will be able to sign up from 14th September 2020.
+You will be able to sign up during the week commencing 4th January 2021.

-What happens if I have to self-isolate during the course and have to miss sessions?
+What happens if I have to self-isolate during the course and have to miss face-to-face sessions (only applicable to Step 1 courses)?

 If you are showing COVID-19 symptoms, please do not attend face-to-face sessions.
 If you are well enough, you will be able to join the session from home via Blackboard Collaborate.
 All sessions will be recorded so you will also be able to watch the session back in your own time.